Beauty is Truth

 CD4.1x.
-Audio Note’s best one-box player, using the Philips CD Pro top-loading transport mechanism of the CDT 2 II and an improved version of the Dac 2.1.
+Audio Note’s top of the line one-box player, using the Philips CD Pro top-loading transport mechanism of the CDT 2 II and an improved version of the Dac 2.1.

-CDT Zero II.
-New entry level CD transport with front loading Philips mechanism.
+CDT Zero II New entry level CD transport with front loading Philips mechanism.
 New small chassis to match Zero level dacs.
 This bargain priced transport sounds truly good.
-There is one in my family now paired with a Blue Circle BC505 and there is no audible compromise.
+There are two in my family now!

-CDT 1 II.
-Front loading CD transort, Philips mechanism heavily Black Gated power supply, RCA and XLR outputs with custom Audio Note digital transformers.
+CDT 1 II Front loading CD transport, Philips mechanism heavily Black Gated power supply, RCA and XLR outputs with custom Audio Note digital transformers.